simonegarofalo/myWallet/README.md

 - Add a feature to sort transactions by date, amount, category, or type.
 - ✔️ Add multi-language support (EN | IT)
-- Refactor the project using a front-end framework (maybe Astro or React) for better scalability.
+- ✔️ Refactor the project using a front-end framework (maybe Astro or React) for better scalability.
-- Integrate a backend with Node.js, Express and MySQL.
+- Integrate a backend API with Node.js, Express, and MySQL, including authentication and secure data storage.

 ---